bids-standard/bids-starter-kit-wiki/Glossary-(Simple-definitions-for-any-jargon-related-to-BIDS).md

 dataset: a collection of data that can include many subjects or sessions

 #### E
+extensions: branches of BIDS that are for specific types of data (i.e. PET)

 #### F

 #### G

 #### H
+heuristic file: a file that can sort your data into categories based on naming patterns

 #### I